AliFarghadan/RSVD-Delta-t/README.md

 cd /path/to/executable/
 make PETSC_ARCH=complex-opt # this will compile the source files to create the executable, or do nothing if the executable is already up-to-date

-mpirun RSVD-delta-t -inputs variables.yaml  # runs the algorithm for a given set of variables in variables.yaml file
+mpirun RSVDt -inputs variables.yaml  # runs the algorithm for a given set of variables in variables.yaml file
 ```

-In this jobfile, `RSVD-delta-t` is the executable for our algorithm, and `variables.yaml` contains the prerequisite variables required for running the algorithm.
+In this jobfile, `RSVDt` is the executable for our algorithm, and `variables.yaml` contains the prerequisite variables required for running the algorithm.

 ## Additional resources